-\textbf{Precision-preserving Segmentation.} In \textit{Kitchenware} (ACT, 2×/4×), ESPADA achieves \textbf{16/20} successes versus \textbf{1/20} for DemoSpeedup, which shows ESPADA reliably maintains precision-critical phases even under high acceleration.
 In contact-rich manipulation, near-contact spans must not be down-sampled; ESPADA preserves this precision-critical interaction, whereas DemoSpeedup down-samples the delicate cup-grasp phase too aggressively, leading to only 1/20 success.
-The gripper–object-distance trend feeded into LLM allow it to infer phase intent (approach → align → close), while conservatively gating gripper events as well—thereby retaining precision spans and avoiding to compress precise motion.
+The gripper–object-distance trend fed into the LLM allows it to infer phase intent (approach → align → close), while conservatively gating gripper events, thereby retaining precision spans and avoiding compression of delicate motions.

+A similar behavior appears in the deformable-object \textit{Cloth} task.
+Although the gripper remains in continuous contact with the cloth, ESPADA still identifies the interaction phases and maintains stable performance (9/10 successes under ACT and 7/10 under DP), indicating that the segmentation remains effective even for dexterous deformable manipulation.

-\textbf{Robustness in Dynamic Scenario.} \textit{Conveyor} task shows that manipulation task in dynamic scene exposes fundamental limitations of entropy-based acceleration.
-When the target object(curry) first enters the camera view, the system must hold the arm still and wait for the correct picking configuration.
-However, action entropy is naturally high during this early transient, causing DemoSpeedup to repeatedly misclassify this span as casual and trigger arm descent earlier than intended.
-Consequently, the joint state collapses into an unrecoverable configuration under ACT’s strong joint-state-conditioned action chunking tendency, leading to failures.
+\textbf{Robustness in Dynamic Scenario.} The \textit{Conveyor} task highlights limitations of entropy-based acceleration in dynamic scenes.
+When the target object (curry) first enters the camera view, the robot must remain still and wait for the correct pickup configuration.
+However, action entropy is naturally high during this transient phase, causing DemoSpeedup to misclassify it as casual and trigger arm descent prematurely.
+This often leads to unrecoverable joint configurations under ACT’s joint-state-conditioned action chunking.

-In contrast, ESPADA explicitly identifies this waiting phase as precision by leveraging semantic cues from VLM descriptions together with the temporal trend of the gripper–object distance.
-The model correctly holds the arm still until the object reaches the appropriate pickup zone, preventing early descent and ensuring stable execution even under irregular conveyor timing.
+In contrast, ESPADA identifies this waiting phase as precision using semantic cues from VLM descriptions together with the temporal trend of the gripper–object distance.
+The robot therefore waits until the object reaches the correct pickup zone, enabling stable execution even under irregular conveyor timing.